 Daily updates on the polar bear migration from Buggy One, PBI’s research vehicle

 A special Zen out with Polar Bears session on November 3rd, US Election Day

-- Tune into Tundra Connections: webcasts with scientists, and other experts, streamed live so viewers can learn about polar bears and how they can help.
+These webcasts feature scientists, and other experts, streamed live so viewers can learn about polar bears and how they can help.
 200,000 classrooms participate in Tundra Connections, and PBI’s Spring 2020 Tundra Connections, launched to help families staying at home during COVID-19, reached over 100,000 viewers.
-Check out the full fall schedule here, highlights include:
+Highlights this fall include:

 2020 is particularly significant: scientists recently reported that, if greenhouse gas emissions continue as-is, most polar bears are likely to disappear by 2100, due to lack of sea ice.
 Polar bears rely on Arctic sea ice for hunting their seal prey, and this year scientists released a study finding that Arctic summer sea ice could disappear as early as 2035.

 This year’s sea ice minimum tied for the second-lowest extent on record, according to the National Snow and Ice Data Center and NASA.